jasonchen0755/bitcoin-analytics-capstone-template/README.md

     <img src='model/output_mamba/Mamba_Vs_Unif_Battle_history_plot.png' width=800>

-    It is observed that the win-loss-territory changes mostly just at the time when we periodically switched models.
-In almost all test window which starts one day in year 2020, the proposed strategy failed .
-The reason of this should be investigated carefully.
-Two possibilities worth a try: (1) Train models more frequently, say, per month.
+    It is observed that the win-loss-territory changes are mostly near the time when we periodically switched models.
+In almost all test windows which start from one day in year 2020, the proposed strategy failed.
+The reason should be investigated carefully.
+Two possibilities worth try: (1) Train models more frequently, say, per month.
 (2) Introduce other boosters or negators.

     And it is interesting to observe that this kind of paradigm shifts are quite similar to those captured by Hidden Markov Model.
-My model performs good in state 0 and struggles in state 1:
+The model performs good in state 0 and struggles in state 1:

     ```bash
     python -c 'from model.utils import hmm_state; hmm_state()'